Everything Apple announced at WWDC 2020

 iOS 14

-Aside from the big ARM announcement for Macs, iOS 14 was arguably the most eagerly-awaited reveal at WWDC 2020.
-Among the new features coming to iPhones are widgets, similar to what Android has offered for years, which now allow users to tailor how information from apps are displayed on their Home screen.
+Aside from the big ARM announcement for Macs, iOS 14 was arguably the most eagerly awaited reveal at WWDC 2020.
+Among the new features coming to iPhones are widgets, similar to what Android has offered for years, which now allow users to tailor how information from apps is displayed on their Home screen.

 Additionally, users will now be able to switch their Home screen from the traditional grid layout to a list that can be automatically arranged by the most used apps or suggested apps.